mavens-group/mavens-group.github.io/content/research/post/ML/index.md

 ---
-title: Computational Materials Discovery
+title: Machine Learning driven Materials Discovery
-summary: Scientists estimate millions of potential materials exist, but only a tiny fraction have been discovered—what if we could predict the perfect material before ever making it?
+summary: What if we could predict optimal materials for quantum devices from millions of candidates before synthesis?
 show_date: false
 profile: false
 weight: 3